 Offering $2 million in annual scholarship support, the DMACC Foundation ensures the College remains accessible and affordable for students.
 The scholarships held at the DMACC Foundation are privately funded and awarded based on financial need, academic achievement, community service, or a combination of the above, and donor directed criteria.

 If you are interested in applying for a DMACC Foundation Scholarship, please visit the links below for more information then click the Apply Now button at the bottom of the page.

 An applicant must meet the following minimum qualifications to be eligible for a DMACC Foundation scholarship:

-- Earned a High School Diploma or High School Equivalency Diploma by the start of the fall 2024 term.
+- Earned a High School Diploma or High School Equivalency Diploma before the start of the upcoming fall term.

 - Be a current DMACC student.